Kometa-Team/Kometa/docs/config/operations.md

 ??? blank "`assets_for_all` - Used to search the asset directories for images for all items in the library.<a class="headerlink" href="#assets-for-all" title="Permanent link">¶</a>"

-    <div id="assets-for-all" />Searches the asset directories for images for all items in the library.
+    <div id="assets-for-all" />Ordinarily, Kometa searches the asset directories for collection artwork.
+Enabling this operation tells Kometa to searches the asset directories for images for all items [movies, shows, seasons, episodes, etc] in the library.

     <hr style="margin: 0px;">